Towodile/SculkMicrophoneMod/README.md

 Somethings are only configurable with commands.
 These are often things that affect all players in a server.
 #### /sculkmicrophone set ...
 ##### distance
-Typing */sculkmicrophone set distance [value]* will set the maximum distance at which a player will have to be to voice-activate a sculk sensors.
+Typing */sculkmicrophone set distance [value]* will set the maximum distance at which a player will have to be to voice-activate a sculk sensor.

 ##### doDynamicRedstone
 Typing */sculkmicrophone set doDynamicRedstone [true|false]* will enable or disable whether a redstone comparator should output a signal depending on the volume of an incoming (microphone) vibration.